operand/agency/README.md

 and to ultimately enable agents to safely integrate with anything, in any way imaginable.

-## What known limitations or issues are there?
+## What are some known limitations or issues?

 * It's a new project, so keep that in mind in terms of completeness, but see the plans below for where this is heading.
+Core functionality is pretty well tested at the moment.

 * This library makes use of threads for each individual agent.
 Multithreading is limited by python's GIL, meaning if you run a CPU bound model, other agents